knlrvr/kanelariviere-new/posts/how-i-added-a-guestbook-to-my-portfolio.md

 </div>
 ```

 The next thing I needed to do was display the messages left by visitors, so anyone who visited the page could see the messages as well, whether they were signed in or not.
 This meant I needed to **query** the data in the database and display each entry.
-I also needed to format the dates of the messages if I wanted to display them, since the date is returned as a Unix Timestamp.
-I could've used something like **toLocaleTimeString()** but I wanted the messages formatted in a very specific way.

 ```js
 // notes.tsx